 Take this list of strategies and start implementing them.
-If some strategies are long-term plans, break them into steps and put each one on your calendar so you can implement the change over time.
+If some strategies are long-term plans, break them into steps with specific milestones and put each one on your calendar so you can implement the change over time.

-Your hard work has paid off.
-Aside from strategic plans, here are additional benefits from your participation in the SWOT Challenge:
+Aside from strategic plans, here are additional benefits from your participation in the SWOT challenge:

 - Improved focus.
 This analysis should put everyone on the same page.
 It identifies what you should be working toward this year.

-- Conversation starters.
-With everyone working on the same goals, managers and employees can continue to build strategies.
+- Strategic alignment.
+With everyone working on the same goals, managers and employees can build better strategies together.

 - Identify unknown aspects.
 You’ll likely discover aspects of your business that you didn’t know about.
 From unknown strengths to hidden threats, uncovering this information will help you move forward.

-If you are one of the many business owners who set aside time this week to participate in our challenge, we’d like to congratulate you.
-You have made great strides toward improving your business in the 2015.
+If you are one of the many business owners who set aside time to finish each step of your SWOT analysis, we’d like to congratulate you.
+You have made great strides toward improving your business this year.

 We’d love to hear how the process went for you.
 What did you learn?
 How will your SWOT analysis help you make effective business decisions?
-Share your thoughts in the comment section below, or on Twitter.
+Tell us on Twitter @Bplans.

 Editor’s note: This article was originally published in 2015.
 It was updated in 2019.